Complexity and Near Extremal Charged Black Branes: Introduction

 This is the aim of the present paper to further explore the significance of the cutoff behind the horizon.
 To do so, we will study holographic complexity for AdS-Reissner-Nordstr\"om (AdS-RN) black branes in arbitrary dimensions (see also \cite{{Cai:2016xho},{Carmi:2017jqz},{Ovgun:2018jbm},{Ghaffarnejad:2018prc}}).
 More precisely, we will consider near horizon limit of near extremal charged black branes and compute complexity in two different ways.
 In the first approach we will obtain the corresponding rate of complexity growth by taking the near extremal limit of the complexity growth of the charged black brane.
 In the second approach we compute complexity for a metric obtained by taking near horizon limit of the near extremal AdS-RN black brane that has the form of AdS$_2\times \mathbb{R}^{d-1}$.

-We note that if one naively computes complexity for geometries containing an AdS$_2$ factor the late time growth vanishes \cite{{Brown:2018bms},{Akhavan:2018wla}} that is not consistent with what we may get from taking near extremal limit of the complexity growth.
-On the other hand if one assumes a cutoff behind the horizon that is fixed by the UV cutoff one finds the standard late time linear growth that is exactly the one obtained by the first approach.
-It is, however, important to note that to get a consistent result one needs also to consider certain counterterms to be evaluated on the cutoff surface behind the horizon \cite{Alishahiha:2018swh}.
+It is important to note that if one naively computes complexity for geometries containing an AdS$_2$ factor the late time growth vanishes \cite{{Akhavan:2018wla},{Brown:2018bms},{Goto:2019}} that is not consistent with what we may get from taking near extremal limit of the complexity growth.
+On the other hand, as we will see, following \cite{Akhavan:2018wla} if one considers the cutoff behind the horizon whose value is fixed by the UV cutoff, then one finds the standard late time linear growth that is exactly the one obtained by the first approach.
+It is, however, important to note that in order to get a consistent result one needs also to consider all counter terms already obtained in the context of holographic renormalization \cite{Alishahiha:2018swh}.

-Indeed we believe that the result of the present paper should be considered as an evidence supporting the proposed idea that the UV cutoff will automatically fix a cutoff behind the horizon.
-Moreover it is also crucial to take all counterterms into account to gets a physically consistent result.
+Indeed, we believe that the result of the present paper should be considered as an evidence supporting the proposed idea that the UV cutoff will automatically fix a cutoff behind the horizon.
+Moreover, it also explores the role of the counter terms which are required by holographic renormalization.

 The organization of the paper is as follows.
 In the next section in order to fix our notations we will review the computation of complexity for charged black branes.
 In section three we will study near horizon limit of near extremal cases where we compute the corresponding complexity from two different approaches.
 In section four we will redo the same computations for charged Vaidya black brane.
 The last section is devoted to summery and conclusions.